North Union Railway: Formation

 The Wigan Branch Railway obtained an act of Parliament, the Wigan Branch Railway Act 1830 (11 Geo.
 4 & 1 Will.
 4. c. lvi) on 29 May 1830 to build a line from the Liverpool and Manchester Railway (L&MR) near to Wigan.
 The act included a branch to the south of Wigan, the Springs branch, connecting to collieries in the district.
 (Note: An Act for making and maintaining a Railway from the Borough of Wigan to the Liverpool and Manchester Railway in the Borough of Newton in the County Palatine of Lancaster, and Collateral Branches to communicate therewith.)

 The Preston and Wigan Railway (P&WR) had been authorised by the Preston and Wigan Railway Act 1831 (1 Will.
 4. c. lvi) in 1831 to construct a railway between and but was struggling to find sufficient share subscriptions to start construction.
 (Note: An Act for making and maintaining a Railway from the Borough of Wigan to the Borough of Preston, both in the County Palatine of Lancaster, and collateral Branches to communicate therewith.)

 The directors considered abandoning the project but decided that an amalgamation with the WBR would be of benefit to both companies.
 Within a month the board of the WBR resolved to consolidate with the P&WR.

-The North Union Railway (NUR) was created by an act of Parliament, the North Union Railway Company Act 1834 (4 & 5 Will.
+The North Union Railway (NUR) was created by an act of Parliament, the North Union Railway Act 1834 (4 & 5 Will.
 4. c. xxv) on 22 May 1834 which authorised the amalgamation of the Wigan Branch Railway (WBR) and the Preston and Wigan Railway (P&WR), the first-ever parliamentary approved railway amalgamation.
 (Note: An Act for uniting the Wigan Branch Railway Company and the Preston and Wigan Railway Company; for authorizing an Alteration to be made in the Line of the last-mentioned Railway; and for repealing, altering, and amending the Acts relating to the said Railways.)

 When it was created, the North Union Railway consisted of the single-track line constructed by the Wigan Branch Railway from the Liverpool and Manchester Railway (L&MR) at to but little else.
 The WBR did not own any locomotives or rolling stock, its operations were all supplied under contract by the L&MR.

 The construction of the Wigan to Preston section did not start until after the amalgamation and the formation of the NUR.